immunIT/octowire-framework/README.md

 ### How to properly remove the framework along with any installed modules?

+### Using owfremove

+Run `owfremove` in your terminal to uninstall the framework along with its modules.
+User configuration files need to be manually removed; these are present in '~/.owf' directory for any user which has run the framework at least once.

 #### Manual method

 Run `owfconsole` and execute the `show modules` command to list installed modules.